nhaouari/obsidian-textgenerator-plugin/recipes.md

 - [🔗 Facebook Posts with Embedded URLs 😮 Learn How with a Jasper Certified Expert - Jasper](https://community.jasper.ai/recipes/4abd3c4d-6a67-4db9-8974-3873769784bf?fpr=blogsbyjarvis)
 - [💘 Write A Love Note (Valentine's Day / Anniversary / Just Because) - Jasper](https://community.jasper.ai/recipes/18d3e0b8-8c83-4704-88b8-985ed0dfa4ec?fpr=blogsbyjarvis)

-> Feel free to do a pull request if you wish to add other recipes.